-- 5.3.10.2 ENV_MRK.1.2 All system output and removable media is appropriately marked with the sensitivity label (level) of the highest sensitivity of the Information Groups that the system is accredited to operate with or with the sensitivity label for the information printed.
-All media (paper, disks, zip drives, removable disk drives, etc.) are reviewed for classification and sensitivity and properly marked before release outside the system boundary. - 5.3.11 ENV_NON.1 Non-TOE Access - 5.3.11.1 ENV_NON.1.1 The electronic environment in which the TOE resides (e.g. IT other than the information system) must provide the ability to specify and manage user access rights to the TOE processing and data resources (i.e. access authorization through the network), supporting the organization's security policy for access control. - 5.3.11.2 ENV_NON.1.2 For resources not controlled by the information system, IT other than the information system must prevent logical entry using unsophisticated, technical methods, by persons without authority for such access. - 5.3.12 ENV_NOT.1 User Notification - 5.3.12.1 ENV_NOT.1.1 All users are notified that they are subject to being monitored, recorded, and audited through the use of an NNSA approved warning text and positive acknowledgement by the user is required before granting the user access to system resources. - 5.3.13 ENV_NTK.1 Need-To-Know - 5.3.13.1 ENV_NTK.1.1 Prior to their first access to information, each user's need-to-know is formally authorized by management, the data owner, or the data-steward. - 5.3.14 ENV_PHY.2 Physical Security and Physical Access - 5.3.14.1 ENV_PHY.2.1 Access controls ensure that personnel granted unescorted physical access to the information, the information system or human readable media have the appropriate formal access approvals and need-to-know. - 5.3.14.2 ENV_PHY.2.2 Systems containing [assignment: Secret information] shall, as a minimum, be protected by at least one of the following [assignment: constantly attended or under the control of a person that possesses proper authorization, formal access approval, and need to know; in a manner described for Secret Restricted Data; in a manner to preclude unauthorized disclosure, or a GSA approved security].
+- 5.3.10.2 ENV\MRK.1.2 All system output and removable media is appropriately marked with the sensitivity label (level) of the highest sensitivity of the Information Groups that the system is accredited to operate with or with the sensitivity label for the information printed.
+All media (paper, disks, zip drives, removable disk drives, etc.) are reviewed for classification and sensitivity and properly marked before release outside the system boundary. - 5.3.11 ENV\NON.1 Non-TOE Access - 5.3.11.1 ENV\NON.1.1 The electronic environment in which the TOE resides (e.g. IT other than the information system) must provide the ability to specify and manage user access rights to the TOE processing and data resources (i.e. access authorization through the network), supporting the organization's security policy for access control. - 5.3.11.2 ENV\NON.1.2 For resources not controlled by the information system, IT other than the information system must prevent logical entry using unsophisticated, technical methods, by persons without authority for such access. - 5.3.12 ENV\NOT.1 User Notification - 5.3.12.1 ENV\NOT.1.1 All users are notified that they are subject to being monitored, recorded, and audited through the use of an NNSA approved warning text and positive acknowledgement by the user is required before granting the user access to system resources. - 5.3.13 ENV\NTK.1 Need-To-Know - 5.3.13.1 ENV\NTK.1.1 Prior to their first access to information, each user's need to-know is formally authorized by management, the data owner, or the data-steward. - 5.3.14 ENV\PHY.3 Physical Security, Physical Protection, and Environmental Protection - 5.3.14.1 ENV\PHY.3.1 Access controls ensure that personnel granted unescorted physical access to the information, the information system or human readable media have the appropriate formal access approvals and need to-know. - 5.3.14.2 ENV\PHY.3.2 Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected. - 5.3.14.3 ENV\PHY.3.3 Systems containing [assignment: CONFIDENTIAL Restricted Data, Sigmas 1-13] shall, as a minimum, be protected by at least one of the following [assignment: constantly attended or under the control of a person that possesses proper authorization, formal access approval, and need to know; in a manner described for Confidential Restricted Data; or in a manner to preclude unauthorized disclosure].